 A Word About Stemware And The Holidays

-Amanda's mentality of eschewing all things precious also extends to stemware and, as such, she advises you use stemless glassware.
+Amanda’s mentality of eschewing all things precious also extends to stemware, and, as such, she advises you to use stemless glassware.

-Instead opt for short quality tumblers -- they're less likely to break and, so long as they have thicker glass, your hand won't heat up the wine while you hold them.
+Instead, opt for short quality tumblers — they’re less likely to break and, so long as they have thicker glass, your hand won’t heat the wine while you hold them.
 These are our picks for durable, quality stemless glassware worthy of quality wine:

 - Riedel O Stemless Wine Glasses